 So…this is part of my why.
 I dream of a space that is functional for ME.
 That works with me and my limitations; not against.
 A space that is warm, comfortable, efficient, and full of storage.
 A place for gathering and community outreach.

-If you’re interested in helping me reach my goals, but don’t think you can afford one of my sculptures – I’d like to invite you to subscribe to my Patreon account.
-For as little as $5/month, you will be making an impact in the pursuit of this goal.
+If you’re interested in helping me reach my goals, but don’t think you can afford one of my sculptures – I’d like to invite you to join my members-only group (aka my Noble Empire) For as little as $5/month, you will be making an impact in the pursuit of this goal.
 There are several different options/subscription levels so you can choose the best fit for you.

 Shawna is a ceramic sculptor and mixed media artist who loves sharing her passion with others.
 She is a teaching artist and a strong advocate for the arts being accessible to all.
 To support her endeavors, consider subscribing to her members-only group!
 There are a variety of subscription levels starting at just $5/mo